 How do I access Daylight?

-Managing stress, sleep and building resilience evidence based online CBT programmes from SilverCloud (use code: NHS2020).
+Managing stress, sleep and building resilience evidence based online CBT programmes from SilverCloud (access code: Scotland2020).

 Parts of your work are likely to have changed significantly, or it may be that you are doing a similar job but the intensity and volume of work has increased.
 You can use the wellbeing plan above to help you to recognise when these changes are affecting you negatively and plan how to respond in ways that are helpful for your own wellbeing.
 In addition, the following offer helpful information about the factors that can support or challenge your wellbeing: